Schema.org and Structured Data

 Then there's schema.org, which was created by Google, Microsoft, Yahoo, and Yandex, for the purpose of describing web content for search engines.
 Unlike the prior data models, schema.org functions more like a taxonomy and ontology.
 As a taxonomy, schema.org is a kind of hierarchical, relational classification system, and as an ontology, schema.org stresses foundational components, such as concepts or classes, properties or attributes, relationships, and instances.

 Like other data models, the schema.org vocabulary provides a method for adding structured, linked data.
-The data is linked because the vocabulary is interconnected via a hierarchical data model.
-This means that each type or property can point to or be reused across datasets, and it's this characteristic that creates a web of meaning that is readable by machines.
+The data is linked because types and properties can reference one another and be reused across datasets, and it's this characteristic that creates a web of meaning that is readable by machines.

 For example, the root data type in schema.org is Thing.
 The Thing type includes child data types such as Action, Person, Place, Organization, and more.
 These are all types of Things (or classes).
 The child data types include additional descendants; for example, the following are all examples of specific classes of an Organization thing: